 When we’re reintroduced to the four-year-old world, after a long absence, we learn some unkind truths that were probably true when we were four-years-old, no matter how often we try to deny it.
 We learn that no matter how much we force it, a four-year-old has little-to-no compassion or empathy for those around them.

-A four-year-old does not take the time to understand people that are weird, strange, and different.
+A four-year-old does not take the time to understand the weird, strange, and different.
 They have no patience for the slower, or the disadvantaged, and no matter how much the adults attempt to force it, they will never recognize how privileged they are to be happy, healthy humans.
 They make no effort to be cordial, and they don’t care if anyone around them is happy either.
-When left to their own devices, they will not share or be nice to another that has not earned niceties, and they don’t even care if they’re around other four-year-olds, unless they happen to be fun.
+When left to their own devices, they will not share or be nice to those who haven’t earned it.
+They don’t even care if they’re around other four-year-olds, unless they happen to be fun.

-Those that argue against this theory, state that we have too many experiences that shape us between age six and forty-six for our personalities to remain stagnant over that period of time.
+Others argue that we have too many experiences in between those ages for our personalities to remain stagnant over that period of time.
 The other psychologists remain firm.
-They state that our manner in dealing with crises and substantive events remain consistent from six-years-old on, and while events may shape us to some degree, the foundation that we achieve by age six is the one that will carry us throughout the rest our lives.
+They state that our manner in dealing with crises, stresses, and everything that can happen to a four-to-six-year-old shapes us to such a degree that we won’t change much in the intervening years.

 Who are these ostracized four-year-olds turned adults that don’t make us laugh, think, or engage us in any manner?
 What happens to them after the four-year-old world has taught them that they’re ostracized?
 Are they regarded as weird, strange and different, or are they regarded as so silent that they could be regarded as a little creepy, and what do they do when even their most immediate loved ones begin to accidentally forget to include them in life?